mahesh-singh/writing/quotes.md

 >In a soicity which profit from your self doubt, liking yourself is rebellious act

 >Life is easier if you adopt stress instead of trying to run from it.

+> Tell me how you measure me, I will tell you how I behave - Eli Goldratt